libp2p/specs/rendezvous/README.md

 R -> D: {[REGISTER{my-app, {QmA, Addr}}
           REGISTER{my-app, {QmB, Addr}}
           REGISTER{another-app, {QmC, AddrC}}],
-         t2}
+         c2}
 ```

 If `D` wants to progressively poll for real time discovery, it can use
-the timestamp obtained from a previous response in order to only ask
+the cookie obtained from a previous response in order to only ask for
-for new registrations.
+new registrations.

-So here we consider a new client `E` registering after `t1`, and a subsequent
+So here we consider a new client `E` registering after the first query,
-query that discovers just that peer by including the timestamp:
+and a subsequent query that discovers just that peer by including the cookie:
 ```
 E -> R: REGISTER{my-app, {QmE, AddrE}}
 R -> E: {OK}
-D -> R: DISCOVER{ns: my-app, since: t1}
+D -> R: DISCOVER{ns: my-app, cookie: c1}
 R -> D: {[REGISTER{my-app, {QmE, AddrE}}],
-         t3}
+         c3}
 ```

 ### Protobuf